 Canadian Animal Health Institute presents leadership awards

-By Canadian Animal Health Institute
+July 6, 2020 by Canadian Animal Health Institute

 The Canadian Animal Health Institute (CAHI) has presented Jean Szkotnicki, retired CAHI president, with the Industry Leadership Award in recognition of her many years of service to the Canadian animal health industry.
 Szkotnicki’s collaborative approach earned the trust and respect of government regulators in Canada, the U.S. and Europe.
 Through her contributions and leadership she has worked tirelessly on behalf of Canadian farm families and pet owners.